 Search

-Showing results for “Aging”
+Showing results for “Aging

 Jump to a topic

+AgingAging is the progressive decline of the human body's function.
+It results from a combination of genetic, environmental, and metabolic factors.
+As our cells accumulate damage, important systemic processes within the body become dysregulated, leading to an increased rate of disease and mortality.
 As we age, our cells accumulate damage on many fronts, including mutations in DNA (our cells' information code), shortening of telomeres (protective end caps on DNA strands), and epigenetic alterations (changes in how our cells read DNA information).
 This causes our microscopic machinery to go awry.
+While the most familiar convention of measuring age is "chronological" (that is, measuring age in years), there is an emerging interest in determining "biological age"—how quickly our individual cells show signs of deterioration.
+Explore Aging

 What we've found